May Heydays at Evesham:

 Frances Oates Top of page

 Frances OatesFran began folk dancing as a teenager and danced with clubs all over Cornwall; she started calling a few years later.
 Since then she has called for barn dances, dance clubs, christenings, weddings and wakes as well as at Festivals and residential weekends.
-She is the resident caller at Illogan Folk Dance Club and also call on a rota basis at Truro Folk Dance Club as well as travelling further afield to call for clubs out of county.
+She is the resident caller at Illogan Folk Dance Club and also calls on a rota basis at Truro Folk Dance Club as well as travelling further afield to call for clubs out of county.

 She enjoys dancing and calling English/Playford and American styles and firmly believes that dancing should be fun and that it is the best way to keep fit, both mentally and physically.